No billy goat or 'Bambino' but Washingtonians wonder if baseball team is jinxed

 Looking for answers, another fan blamed himself for the team’s postseason woes.

-“I think it's my fault because I was at the last Senators' game,” said Mark Grabowsky of Washington.
+“I think it's my fault because I was at the last Senators game,” said Mark Grabowsky of Washington.

 He was referring to the 1971 game in which fans stormed the RFK Stadium field in a mad dash for souvenirs with the Washington team leading 7-5.
-Washington had to forfeit the game and the franchise moved to Texas following the season and became the Rangers.
+Washington had to forfeit the game and the franchise moved to Texas after the season and became the Rangers.

 “I stole a seat at RFK Stadium and I brought it home,” Grabowsky said.
 “My dad told me it was bad luck.”